ibrahimmashaly/geth-poa-tutorial/README.md

 Please fork this repo and download it to your local machine.
 Use the terminal to `cd` into the directory `geth-poa-tutorial`.

+There are two ways to go through this tutorial.
+The first way uses the network configurations we've setup (no setup required on your end).
+Instructions for this way are labelled with a green book: &#x1F4D7; .
+The second way allows the user to setup their own directory and unique node accounts.
+Instructions for this way are labeled with a red dot: &#x1F534; .

 [Back to Top](#table-of-contents)

 Clique